e-lisa/edward/README.md

 you will need to properly setup your mail transfer agent (MTA).)

     $ ./edward < input-email.eml

-To run the test cases in the top level directory: (No emails are sent)

-    $ ./run-tests

 No news (aside from execution duration) is good news.